 Despite Congressional smiles when cameras are turned on, a meeting of political minds on the contours of immigration reform may not take place anytime soon.

-In the meantime, however, Senator Rubio, the Gang of Eight, and President Obama agree on at least one issue.
-Undocumented immigrants, seeking lawful status, must “get in the back of the line”.
+In the meantime, most elected officials agree on at least one issue.
+Immigrants who seek lawful status must “get in the back of the line”.

 Unfortunately, colorful political rhetoric often does not reflect legal realities.

 First things first, there is no one immigration line for would-be permanent residents.
 As a green card lawyer, I can personally attest there are several immigration lines.

 Second, in legal jargon, what politicians refer to as immigration “lines” are called immigration “categories” in the legal world.

 To understand how these lines really work, we need to descend down a confusing rabbit hole of processing green card applications.

 At the outset of this journey, it’s important to recognize two distinct routes exist for pursuing legal residency in the United States.
 The first pertains to family relationships.
 The second rests on employer sponsored petitions.